merryface/evositeCutUp/README.md

 The final CSS and JS files which are linked into the final project have the `.min.{fileType}`.

 ### Replicating Workspace
-To replicate the workspace, Run `git clone git@github.com:merryface/portfolio.git` followed by `npm install`.
+To replicate the workspace, Run `TODO: ADD URL` followed by `npm install`.
 This should set up a local workspace.

 ## SCSS Layout
 All SCSS files are stored in the scss file.
 All styling is done in scss and applied to each page using `style.min.css`.